AviatrixSystems/Docs/HowTos/tgw_faq.rst

 Aviatrix TGW Orchestrator simplifies, abstracts and extends the latest AWS TGW service.
 Aviatrix Controller makes TGW based Transit architecture deployable by overcome `TGW limitations <https://docs.aviatrix.com/HowTos/aws_network_limits.html>`_.

 - **Functional Completeness** Aviatrix makes AWS Transit Gateway functionally deployable.
 The Orchestrator programs and updates both VPC route tables and TGW route tables so the routes are dynamically propagated to the Spoke VPCs.
+Read `this answer <https://docs.aviatrix.com/HowTos/tgw_faq.html#why-should-i-use-aviatrix-tgw-orchestrator-to-build-a-transit-network-architecture>`_ for more details.
 - **Segmentation** The Orchestrator abstracts the route domain and route propagation concepts in TGW that allows you to create network segmentation by policy and intent.
 - **Scaling** Aviatrix solution overcomes TGW route limits to scale the hybrid deployment to hundreds/thousands of VPCs. .
 - **Hybrid** The Orchestrator extends the TGW capability to include Direct Connect support for connecting to on-prem datacenter.